SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 The definition also did not include fixpoint formulas since those were already been removed when translating to a system of fixpoint equations.

+// TODO: Example of logic formulas for mucalculus?

 === Translating bisimilarity

 Likewise for bisimilarity we have seen in @bisimilarity-application that it can be translated to a fixpoint equation, which in turn can be seen as a system of a single fixpoint equation.
 As with $mu$-calculus formulas the domain is the powerset lattice $2^(bb(S) times bb(S))$, and thus its basis is $bb(S) times bb(S)$.
 Since there is just one variable and equation we will only define $F(s_1, s_2)$, representing the formula for the player 0 vertex $((s_1, s_2), 1)$: